 4. Your time in business.

-Startups and businesses that are under two years old are seen as risky by banks and other lenders because they often lack capital, collateral, and business credit.
-There is no question that banks want to lend money to startups and younger businesses, but they need assurance that they will get their money back.
-That is why they have stringent approval requirements.
-Younger businesses that are able to get approved for a loan or credit line will most likely have higher interest rates than their more established counterparts do.
+Startups and businesses under two years old are seen as risky to lenders because they often lack capital, collateral, or business credit.
+However, there is no question that lenders want to lend money to startups and younger businesses, but they need assurance that they will get their money back.

 5. Your company’s financials.